 It’s often difficult to estimate how easy it will be to move around on a mattress.
 Many sleepers also want to know if there is anything they can do to improve the ease of movement on their sleep surface.
 We’ll take a look at some common concerns surrounding this topic.

 To an extent, you can change how easy it is to move around on your bed by adding or removing layers on top or adjusting the type of foundation.
 A thick memory foam mattress topper usually hampers movement.
 By contrast, adding a latex model or a firmer polyfoam option can help enhance mobility, but this method may be less effective for mattresses with thick, plush comfort systems.

 Ensuring the mattress rests on a supportive, compatible foundation can also help improve the ease of movement by limiting sinkage.

-Latex and innerspring mattresses tend to perform best in ease of movement due to their pushback.
+The best mattress options for ease of movement include those with latex and/or coil layers, both of which provide strong pushback.
 Many hybrid models also excel in this category, barring those that have very plush or thick comfort layers.
 Although all-foam mattresses generally earn the lowest marks in ease of movement, firmer models are adequate for most people as they don’t allow sleepers to sink in as far.